Cold bosons in optical lattices: a tutorial for Exact Diagonalization: Introduction

-While the phase boundary is well-defined in the thermodynamic limit where symmetry-breaking gives rise to a non-zero order parameter, the situation is less unique for finite systems.
+While the phase boundary between the Mott insulating phase and the superfluid phase is well-defined in the thermodynamic limit, where symmetry-breaking gives rise to a non-zero order parameter, the situation is less unique for finite systems.
 In particular, as reviewed in Ref.~\cite{RevModPhys.83.1405} and also pointed out in~\cite{PhysRevA.87.043606}, there is still uncertainty on the precise value of the transition from Mott to superfluid in 1D systems.
-In particular quantum Monte-Carlo studies have produced sightly disagreeing results on the critical value of the parameters~\cite{PhysRevLett.65.1765,PhysRevB.46.9051,kashur}.
+In particular quantum Monte-Carlo studies have produced slightly disagreeing results on the critical value of the parameters~\cite{PhysRevLett.65.1765,PhysRevB.46.9051,kashur}.
 In view of this, further study of the Mott transition is needed, using different techniques and applying different definitions.
+Here, exact methods allow to extract quantities not reachable by means of other methods, such as eigenstates, eigenenergies and the Entanglement spectrum.

-In this work we consider small lattices which we study using direct diagonalization.
-This allows us to define the MI-SF transition by means of the overlap between the numerical ground state and analytical trial states for the Mott and the SF phase.
-Performing a finite size scaling of our results, we extrapolate a value for the transition in the thermodynamic limit.
+In this work we consider small lattices which we study using exact diagonalization (ED).
+We apply and compare different signatures of the MI-SF transition: Given the full ground state of the system, a simple figure of merit is the overlap between the numerical solution and analytical trial states for the Mott and the SF phase.
+To capture the phase boundary more accurately, we extract the single-particle insulating gap from the energy spectra at different numbers of atoms.
+Performing a finite size scaling, we determine the parameters for which the gap would close in the thermodynamic limit, indicating the transition to the superfluid phase.

 Interesting new phenomena are brought into the problem by a simple modification of the model, assuming a lattice with one highly biased site attracting the atoms.
 This gives rise to a series of quantum phase transitions upon changing the lattice depth: For certain values, number fluctuations in the system become strong while the average number of particles on the biased site is decreased by one.